Leopard-Skin Pill-Box Hat: Live performances

 According to his website, Dylan played "Leopard-Skin Pill-Box Hat" 535 times in concert from 1966 to 2013.
 The site lists the earliest live performance as February 26, 1966, but the first known live performance was on February 5.
 A live version from May 17, 1966, was included on The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert (1998).
 On July 7, 1984, Dylan performed the song with Clapton and Chrissie Hynde at Wembley Stadium as part of his tour with Santana.
 The next day, at Slane Castle, Dylan was due to duet with Bono on the track, but Bono forgot the lyrics and left the stage.
 (Note: Bono rejoined Dylan for the next song in the set, Dylan's "Blowin' in the Wind", and sang his own version of the lyrics for two verses; Dylan followed the first of these with his own lyrics.
 Jack Whatley of Far Out described it as a "car crash duet".)

 Usage by other artists

 Woody Herman covered the song live with his big band on the 1983 album A Great American Evening with Jack Sheldon on trumpet and vocal.

 Cat Power has covered the song as part of her Cat Power Sings Dylan show, including a performance at the Royal Albert Hall in November 2022 in which she recreated the "Royal Albert Hall" concert.

 In 2013, experimental hip-hop band Death Grips released a song entitled "You Might Think He Loves You for Your Money but I Know What He Really Loves You for It’s Your Brand New Leopard Skin Pillbox Hat".
 The song takes its title from a lyric in "Leopard-Skin Pill-Box Hat", although no reference to Dylan's song itself is made within their song.

+Beck covered this song in 2009 on the charity album War_Child_Presents_Heroes.